Published By Janet Gershen-Siegel at July 23rd, 2018

 Establishing company credit is a process, and it does not happen without effort.
 A company will need to proactively work to build company credit.
 Nonetheless, it can be accomplished readily and quickly, and it is much more rapid than building personal credit scores.
 Merchants are a big part of this process.

 Undertaking the steps out of sequence will result in repeated rejections.
 No one can start at the top with business credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll be rejected 100% of the time.

 A company will also need a bank account devoted solely to it, and it needs to have every one of the licenses necessary for running.
 These licenses all must be in the accurate, correct name of the small business, with the same corporate address and phone numbers.
 Note that this means not just state licenses, but potentially also city licenses.